jonathan-odonnell/milestone-project-3/README.md

 11. [MongoDB](https://owlcarousel2.github.io/OwlCarousel2/)
     - A MongoDB database was used to store the data used in the project.
 12. [Gitpod](https://www.gitpod.io/)
-    - Gitpod was used to write the code for this project and gitpod terminal was used to commit changes to Git and Push them to GitHub.
+    - Gitpod was used to write the code for this project and gitpod terminal was used to commit changes to Git and push them to GitHub.
 13. [Git](https://git-scm.com/)
     - Git was the version control system used for this project.
 14. [GitHub](https://github.com/)